Generator-Based Fuzzers with Type-Based Targeted Mutation: Evaluation

 \subsection{RQ1: Does \tool\ achieve more coverage?}

-To answer this question, we fuzzed each benchmark using both Zest and \tool, for an hour with 20 repetitions.
+To answer this question, we fuzz tested each benchmark using both Zest and \tool for an hour with 20 repetitions.
 We categorize coverage results into two categories.
-(1) Application code coverage: defined as code targets (branches) that exist within the parent package of the program under test.
-(2) All code coverage: defined as all code targets including those in third-party libraries.
+(1) Application code coverage: defined as coverages of conditional branches and method invocations within the application code.
+(2) All code coverage: defined as coverages of conditional branches and method invocations within the application code as well as for those happening within all non-excluded libraries.

-Fig.~\ref{tbl:applicationcov} shows results for the application coverage, where \emph{Common} lists the common code targets found by both tools, while additional ones found by \tool, and Zest are listed in \emph{+\tool}, and \emph{+Zest}, respectively.
-Fig.~\ref{tbl:allCov} shows results for all-code coverage.
-We notice that in both tables, most of the code targets were found by both tools, though \tool\ on average finds more code targets.
+Tbl.~\ref{tbl:applicationcov} shows results for the application coverage, where \emph{Common} lists the common code targets found by both tools, while additional ones found by \tool, and Zest are listed in \emph{+\tool}, and \emph{+Zest}, respectively.
+The (*) indicates the statistical significance of the coverage, which shows that the results of 4 out of the 7 benchmarks' results are statistically significant refuting the null hypothesis that the difference in the coverage results between the two tools is only due to random variation.

+Tbl.~\ref{tbl:allCov} shows results for all-code coverage, showing that the coverage of three out of the seven benchmarks is statistically significant.
+In more detail, we notice that in both tables, most of the code targets were found by both tools, though \tool\ on average finds more code targets.
 This is mostly apparent in {\tt nikoshen} and {\tt upload-survey}.
 In {\tt nikoshen} type-targeting was useful to focus the mutation on the DynamoDB Item to create a matching and a valid item.
 In {\tt upload-survey} type-targeting was useful to focus on the name of the S3 object.
 Both benchmarks used the constant string lookup to generate specific string constants.
 In other benchmarks, we notice that type-targeting is useful for more stable results (more in the following section).

 Finally, observe the correlation between application coverage and overall code coverage.
 Achieving higher application coverage generally leads to increased overall coverage.
 This is because covering a new branch in the application code often triggers the execution of additional code from third-party libraries.
 Thus, prioritizing application coverage is likely more efficient and leads to higher overall code coverage